Musteel/Receipt-budget/README.md

-A simple receipt to budget app
+A simple receipt to budget app, uses tesseract OCR to scan receipts